As one respected Filipino historian once said, “Jose Rizal is everywhere yet he is nowhere.”

 Perhaps no other story sums up Rizal’s childhood so succinctly as his famous story about the lamp and the moth.
 And despite what you may think, little Rizal was actually being naughty.

 Instead of reading a Spanish children’s book diligently given to him by his mother Teodora, he was instead doodling caricatures on its pages.
-Even after being scolded, he did not pay much attention to the book, instead focusing his gaze on some moths that were flying around a coconut oil lamp.
+Even after being scolded, he did not pay much attention to the book, focusing his gaze on some moths that were flying around a coconut oil lamp instead.
 Continue Reading: 11 Things From Philippine History Everyone Pictures Incorrectly

 The design was the work of Swiss sculptor Richard Kissling who won second prize in an art competition held in 1907 to find the best scale model for the future Rizal monument.